iTwin/presentation/.changeset/seven-ducks-warn.md

 "@itwin/presentation-components": minor
 ---

-Add formatting to dates that are displayed in the property value selector.
+`PresentationInstanceFilterDialog`: Add formatting to dates that are displayed in the property value selector.